whimsypingu/scuttle/README.md

 ```

+## Known Issues
+There are some known bugs that haven't been bothered to be fixed yet.
+* Cleaning out unused downloads
+* yt-dlp updates
+* yt-dlp download options and timeout failure cleanup/notification

 ## Future Features
 Scuttle is still in active development.
-Here are some planned features and improvements:
+Here are some planned features and improvements grouped by category:

+**User Experience:**
+- [ ] Tracking user audio actions and usage, to provide a recap by month or even suggest artists or creators to donate to or support based on percentage listened
 - [ ] Mobile UI improvements (swipe on queue to play next)
 - [ ] Auto queue songs in a playlist
-- [ ] Import playlist from YouTube
 - [ ] Improved search functionality
 - [ ] Pagination for faster loading with larger libraries

+**Integrations:**
+- [ ] Import playlist from YouTube
 - [ ] User authentication and multi-user support
+- [ ] Syncing to a central server (?) for recommendations

+**Tools:**
 - [ ] Audio editing (silence removal, enhanced quality)
-- [ ] Backend management from the web interface (download queue, server status)
+- [ ] Backend management from the web interface (download queue, server restart)

 These are not guaranteed but they reflect the current development priorities and ideas for future releases.
 Suggestions are welcome!